My Big Fat Punjabi Wedding

 We departed our wedding reception as husband and wife and headed to my husband's family home.
 Traditionally the Milni Ceremony is a way for the bride to say goodbye to her family as she departs to live with her husband and his family.
 I already lived with my family therefore it was another tradition that we bypassed.
 Back home the celebrations continued despite having come to an end at our reception.
 I headed straight to bed but my husband and family continued to party through the night with more food, music, dancing and fireworks.

-The following day to break the ice between the newly wedded couple fun games are played.
-This is because most marriage's have been arranged and have only met on a few occasions before.
-The couples rings are placed in a large plate of milky water and rose petals.
+The following day to break the ice between the newly wedded couple fun games are played, as traditionally many marriages were arranged and the bride & groom in most cases had only met on a couple of occasions.
+One commonly played tradition is to place the couples rings in a large plate of milky water and rose petals.
 The couple then have to find both rings without removing their hand from the water.
 Another game is to tightly hold your ring in your fist and have your partner try to remove it.
-It is said that the winner is the superior of the marriage so it makes for a fun time trying to beat your partner.
+It is said that the winner is the superior partner of the marriage, so it makes for a fun time trying to beat your partner.

 The wedding album style is quite different to the elegant and simple designs of a western wedding album.
 The cover is holographic and the very front page in large font is the photography studios details rather than our names.
 I'd expect this to be on the last page of my album if at all.
 Photos are splayed across pages with no real coherence and word art is squeezed into every possible space.
 There are no captions as reference for those with a terrible memory.
 Every minute of our wedding was also captured on DVD which was edited just as poorly as the photos to my dismay.
 Though it serves as good memory for years to come.